 Did you know that 25% of the adults in the U.S., and 40% over age 65, have a disability?
 2015 National Federation for the Blind data shows that more than 7 million adults are affected by some form of vision impairment such as blindness, low vision, and colorblindness.
 More than 15% of adults in America report hearing difficulties, and two to three children out of every 1,000 are born with a detectable level of hearing loss in one or both ears.
 1 in 68 children are on the autism spectrum, and between 15 to 20% of people are affected by a language-based learning disability, like dyslexia.
 And this doesn’t necessarily consider those with disabilities that affect motor function that makes things like moving and clicking a mouse or typing on a keyboard difficult to impossible.

 By not having a fully accessible website, you risk alienating any number of audience members who fall into those categories.
 My daughter is blind, and her web experience suffers greatly.
-My desire for her to have an equal experience in all things in life, the digital realm included, has made me an outspoken accessibility advocate.
-I am part of the committee that develops the WCAG in use today.
+My desire for her is to have an equal experience in all things in life, the digital realm included, has made me an outspoken accessibility advocate.
+I am part of the working group that develops the WCAG guidelines in use today.

 Danger #2: Being Hit with a Lawsuit for Non-Compliance

 ADA compliance lawsuits are on the rise.
 According to a report by The Seyfarth ADA Title III News and Insights Blog, a legal blog that’s been tracking ADA website compliance lawsuits for a few years shows that between January 2015 and August 2017, there have been at least 751 suits filed - with 432 of them coming in 2017.
 There’s no way to be sure all web accessibility lawsuits have been captured, so the numbers are likely higher, and we can expect them to continue to climb.
 These figures don’t consider demand letters that are solved without going to lawsuit or cases filed with state courts.